ed-donner/connect/README.md

 4. Activate your environment with either `venv\Scripts\activate` on Windows, or `source venv/bin/activate` on Mac/Linux
 5. Then run `pip install -r requirements.txt` to install the packages

-If you wish to play with the prototype, run `jupyter lab` to launch the lab then look at the notebook **prototype.ipynb**.
+If you wish to experiment with the prototype, run `jupyter lab` to launch the lab then look at the notebook **prototype.ipynb**.

+To launch the app locally, run `python app.py`

 ## Setting up your API keys